-The financial assistance loan program continued in 2023 to help homeowners with the replacement of private lead water service lines.
-A total of 22 loan applications were received in 2023, with 19 loans being issued.
+The financial assistance loan program continued in 2024 to help homeowners with the replacement of private lead water service lines.
+A total of 23 loan applications were received in 2024, with 20 loans being issued.

-The program provides interest-free loans for qualifying homeowners for up to \$5,000 of eligible costs to replace a private lead service line, to be paid back to the City over a 5 or 10 year period.
-To further assist property owners that qualify under the Tax and Water Credit Program for Low-Income Seniors and Low-Income Persons with Disabilities or the Tax and Water Credit Program for Low-Income Persons a \$1500 grant program was initiated in 2023.
+The program provides interest-free loans for qualifying homeowners for up to \$5,000 of eligible costs to replace a private lead service line, to be paid back to the City over a 5 period.
+To further assist property owners that gualify under the Tax and Water Credit Program for Low-Income Seniors and Low-Income Persons with Disabilities or the Tax and Water Credit Program for Low-Income Persons the loan payback period is extended to 10 years and a \$1500 grant program is available.

-Full program details and application can be viewed on the City's website at thunderbay.ca/leadpipes or by calling 807-684-2433.
+Full program details and application can be viewed on the City's website at: www.thunderbay.ca/leadpipes or by calling 807-684-2433.